mvysny/vaadin14-boot-example-maven/README.md

 [Stack Overflow: Activate Maven Profile On Heroku](https://stackoverflow.com/questions/11162194/triggering-maven-profiles-from-heroku-configured-environment-variables) for more details.

 ## More info

-Run using `mvn jetty:run` and open [http://localhost:8080](http://localhost:8080) in the browser.

-If you want to run your app locally in the production mode, run `mvn jetty:run -Pproduction`.

 For a full Vaadin application example, there are more choices available also from [vaadin.com/start](https://vaadin.com/start) page.